Chirantan-Patel/Country-The-King-of-the-Olympic-Games/README.md

 4. Bar Plotting
 5. Mathematical operations

+## In this project based i follwed below steps to data wrangling, data munging, data visualization:

 ### Step 1 - Data Loading
 1. Load the dataframe from the path using pd.read_csv() and store the dataframe in a variable called 'data'.